-We were recently informed that several students were subjected to a recent scam involving calls appearing to be from 911 or from USCIS or the IRS (sometimes all three in the same call).
-Last year we also had similar reports about calls from those claiming to be the IRS and most recently, we’ve been informed of scam involving someone who claims to be from the FBI, who threatens arrest/deportation if fees are not paid.
-Most recently, the caller told the student to pay in the form of gift cards for iTunes, Amazon, etc.
+We were recently informed that several students were subjected to a recent scam involving calls appearing to be from 911 or from USCIS (sometimes both in the same call).
+Last year we also had similar reports about calls from those claiming to be the IRS and most recently, we’ve been informed of scam involving someone who claims to be from the FBI, who threatens the victim with arrest if fees are not paid.

-In most version of this scam, the caller claims to be a law enforcement officer or USCIS official.
-They claim that you did something wrong regarding your immigration status or taxes, and that you are going to be deported.
+In the 911/USCIS version of the scam, the caller claims to be a law enforcement officer.
+They claim that you did something wrong regarding your immigration status and that you are going to be deported.
 They claim that you are under surveillance, and that you cannot contact any other individual or go to any website to confirm this issue.
-They state that you must wire money to them to start an investigation, or to pay a fine, etc. and they often get other sensitive personal and financial information from you in the process including your Social Security Number, and other identity documents.
+They state that you must wire money to them to start an investigation, or to pay a fine, etc. and they often get other sensitive identity information from you in the process including your Social Security Number, and other identity documents.

 If you receive a similar call, understand the following: